fenrrir/csv2py/README.md

 ```

-2. Create a Django view to load the file into your loaders
+2. Create a Django view or a Django-rest-framework viewset or a Celery task to load the file into your loaders

 ```python
 loader = QuestionLoader(file, encoding="UTF-8-sig", delimiter=",")